How to prepare for meeting a DUI Lawyer in Ontario

 The most effective way to fight the charge is to hire an experienced lawyer.
 The results of your No Insurance charges rest with analyzing your disclosure or evidence, speaking with the prosecutor and determining the next steps.
 An experienced legal professional knows best how to navigate the complex court system to minimize the penalties for your charges.

 A No Insurance charge (section 2 of the Compulsory Automobile Insurance Act) is a very damaging conviction on your driving abstract.
 However, for insurance companies, it is a non-moving violation.
-However, it can results in a suspension of your driver's license.
+However, it can results in a suspension of your drivers license.

 Generally, driving infractions will affect your insurance policy for up to 3 years.
 As far as your driving abstract, it will always remain.

-In order to get your charges dropped, there would have to be a fatal error in the province's disclosure or evidence.
+In order to get your charges dropped, there would have to be a fatal error in the provinces disclosure or evidence.
 If this is the case, a legal professional would argue to have the charges dismissed.